8ball030/jubilant-chainsaw/README.md

 Requirements

-1. A Web3.0 browser (I personally use the Brave Browser) INSERT REF LINK
+1. A Web3.0 browser (I personally use the [Brave Browser](https://brave.com/bal844))

-2. The MetaMask Plugin (INSERT LINK)
+2. The MetaMask Plugin

 3. A small amount of Ethereum